-Gaston Antezana Ortiz lectures in Counselling at Murdoch University and is the Director of the Caladenia Counselling Clinic on campus.
-He advises there are some simple things you can do to help make it through this busy time of year, and has given us his five top tips to keep calm this Christmas.
+Gaston Antezana Ortiz, Lecturer in Counselling at Murdoch University and Director of the Caladenia Counselling Clinic on campus, advises there are some simple things you can do to help make it through this busy time of year.
+Here are his five top tips to keep calm these holidays.

 1. Take it slowly and have a plan